Canada’s War Museum

 Margaret Thatcher

-Bingo! after the movie Nikhil enrolled for the vocal music lesson and did about a dozen classes.
-His voice modulation improved tremendously and after a few months he asked me as to how I knew that vocal music training would help.
-I said “fools learn from their mistakes, wise ones learn from others’ mistakes and idiots will never learn.
-Your dad was a fool and you need to be wiser.”
+Bingo!!!
+After the movie, Nikhil enrolled in vocal music lessons and completed about a dozen classes.
+His voice modulation improved tremendously.
+A few months later, he asked me how I knew vocal music training would help.

 Here are excerpts of the Valedictory Address by Nikhil in Grade 8 (before vocal training) and Graduation Breakfast Address in Grade 12 (after vocal training.)